eldraco/domain_analyzer/README.md

-# Domain Analyzer
+# Domain Analyzer v0.8.3
 ![example workflow](https://github.com/eldraco/domain_analyzer/actions/workflows/codeql-analysis.yml/badge.svg)

 ## What
-Domain analyzer is a security analysis tool which automatically discovers and reports information about the given domain.
+Domain analyzer is a security analysis tool that automatically discovers and reports information about a given domain.
 Its main purpose is to analyze domains in an unattended way.
+It has many crazy features, such as getting more domains from DNS zones, automatic nmap, webcrawler, and world domination mode.
+Check the features.

 If you want nmap to scan more ports and run scripts and to run the crawler on those websites, you need to be root.